RaheesAhmed/ADB-Input-Field-Extractor/readme.md

 The script will connect to the first available device, dump the UI hierarchy, parse the XML, and extract information about input fields such as text, resource ID, and bounds.

+**The main function in your code performs the following tasks:**

+- Connects to the first available Android device.
+- Launches the specified application using the provided package name.
+- Waits for a few seconds to allow the app to stabilize.
+- Dumps the UI hierarchy of the currently displayed screen.
+- Parses the XML of the UI hierarchy to extract information about input fields of type
+  android.widget.EditText.
+- Prints the extracted input field data.

 Output:
 The extracted input field information will be printed to the console in the following format: